Ansul1/Calculator/README.md

 # Calculator
-Static calculator with neumorphic design using CSS.
+Static calculator with neumorphic UI using CSS.